 Even if the average person has no idea this law is going into effect, employers should.
 Brafman says that New York City public advocate Letitia James, who introduced the bill, has worked to spread awareness about the change.

-Last month, the NYC Commission on Human Rights launched an ad campaign running on popular job search sites, including LinkedIn, Monster, and CareerBuilder, as well as an Facebook and Twitter, about the law going into effect; and they have also organized roundtables and events "geared towards business to make sure that employers know about their obligations," according to Brafman.
+Last month, the NYC Commission on Human Rights launched an ad campaign running on popular job search sites, including LinkedIn, Monster, and CareerBuilder, as well as an Facebook and Twitter, about the law going into effect; and they have also organised roundtables and events "geared towards business to make sure that employers know about their obligations," according to Brafman.

 Additionally the Commission has a hotline where workers can report incidents of discrimination, and find a fact sheet and answers to frequently asked questions about job seekers' rights, and employers' responsibilities.